How Effective are Large Language Models in Generating Software Specifications?

 \section{Introduction}

-\IEEEPARstart{A}{ccurate} and comprehensive software specifications are essential for ensuring the correctness, dependability, and quality of software systems~\cite{Blasi2018TranslatingCC, toradocu,Xie2021DocTerDF,Tan2007icommentBO}.
-Common software specifications include pre- and post-conditions to a target function that describe the constraints of input parameters and the expected behaviors or output values, which are often required or crucial for generating effective test cases and test oracles, symbolic execution, and abnormal behavior identification~\cite{Xie2021DocTerDF, Wong2015DASEDS, korat, cadarKlee}.
+Accurate and comprehensive software specifications are essential for ensuring the correctness, dependability, and quality of software systems~\cite{Blasi2018TranslatingCC, toradocu,Xie2021DocTerDF,Tan2007icommentBO}.
+Common software specifications include pre- and post-conditions for a target function that describes the constraints of input parameters and the expected behaviors or output values.
+They are often required or crucial for generating effective test cases and test oracles, symbolic execution, and abnormal behavior identification~\cite{Xie2021DocTerDF, Wong2015DASEDS, korat, cadarKlee}.

-Numerous approaches have been proposed to advance automation in extracting specifications from software texts (e.g., documents or comments), including rule-based methods~\cite{Blasi2018TranslatingCC, Tan2012tCommentTJ, Xie2021DocTerDF}, ML-based methods ~\cite{Tan2007icommentBO, pandita2012inferring}, search-based methods~\cite{Zhai2020C2STN}, etc. For example, Jdoctor~\cite{Blasi2018TranslatingCC} leverages patterns, lexical, and semantic matching to translate code comments into machine-readable specifications of pre-/post-conditions, which enables automated test generation that leads to fewer false alarms and the discovery of more defects.
+Numerous approaches have been proposed to advance automation in extracting specifications from software texts (e.g., documents or comments) into machine-readable forms, including rule-based methods~\cite{Blasi2018TranslatingCC, Tan2012tCommentTJ, Xie2021DocTerDF}, ML-based methods ~\cite{Tan2007icommentBO, pandita2012inferring, callmemaybe}, search-based methods~\cite{Zhai2020C2STN}, etc. For example, Jdoctor~\cite{Blasi2018TranslatingCC} leverages pattern, lexical, and semantic matching to translate code comments into machine-readable specifications of pre-/post-conditions, which enables automated test generation that leads to fewer false alarms and the discovery of more defects.
 Several other attempts have been made to further improve these processes in various domains~\cite{Zhai2020C2STN, Lv2020RTFMAA, pandita2012inferring, Zhou2020AutomaticDA}.
-However, most of existing work is domain-specific, relying on heuristics~\cite{Tan2012tCommentTJ, Blasi2018TranslatingCC} or a large amount of manually annotated data~\cite{Xie2021DocTerDF, Zhai2020C2STN}.
+However, most of existing work is domain-specific, relying on heuristics~\cite{Tan2012tCommentTJ, Blasi2018TranslatingCC, callmemaybe} or a large amount of manually annotated data~\cite{Xie2021DocTerDF, Zhai2020C2STN}.
 This reliance makes it challenging to generalize these approaches to other domains.